wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 Preparing the installation
 --------------------------

 Before installing the Wazuh server and Open Distro, some extra packages must be installed.
-OpenDistro for Elasticsearch requires the installation of Java Development Kit.
+Open Distro for Elasticsearch requires the installation of Java Development Kit.
 Besides, ``wget`` and ``unzip`` utilities will be used in further steps.

   .. include:: ../../_templates/installations/elastic/common/before_installation.rst